Self-organized homogenization of flow networks: Discussion

-The homogenization mechanism introduced in this work is based on the local erosion of the channel wall by an eroding chemical transported by the fluid flow.
-The presence of bubbles, usually considered a severe problem to circumvent in fluidic applications~\cite{gravesen1993microfluidics,sung2009prevention,lochovsky2012bubbles}, actually plays to the advantage of homogenization by erosion here.
-As the hydrogel used in our experiments is biocompatible~\cite{stoberl2023photolithographic}, purposefully tailoring the timing of erosive chemical pulsing emerges as a tool to design adaptive, biomimetic self-controlled fluidic networks for biotechnological applications.
-Note, moreover, that as our theoretical description of the dynamics underlines, flow homogenization by erosion is general and not limited to the specific hydrogel and enzyme used in this work.
-Neither does erosion homogenize solely in two dimensions, used here for quantitative understanding: the non-linear dependency of channel resistance on channel width prevails in three dimensions, as do the transport dynamics, envisioning applications to 3D porous media such as packed bead reactors.
-Self-homogenization by pulse-controlled erosion is a generally simple and attractive solution for applications, where inhomogeneities cannot be avoided to occur over time.
+Nature's tendency is to create disorder.
+Flow networks in this regard resemble disordered systems in general, and in their statistical properties granular systems in particular \cite{alim2017local}.
+Counteracting disorder by such simple means as erosion may, therefore, be applicable to other disordered systems.
+Note, that, as our theoretical description of the dynamics underlines, flow homogenization by erosion is general and not limited to the specific hydrogel and enzyme used in this work.
+Neither does erosion homogenize solely in two dimensions, used here for quantitative understanding: the non-linear dependency of channel resistance on channel width prevails in three dimensions, as do the transport dynamics, envisioning applications to three dimensional porous media such as packed-bed reactors.
+Self-homogenization by pulse-controlled erosion is a generally simple and attractive solution for applications where inhomogeneities cannot be avoided to arise over time.